Insignia of CCC Company 1647 at the Civilian Conservation Corps (CCC) Camp at Bear Canyon, Saugus.

 One in a set of eight tiny, 2x3-inch personal photographs (2.5x3.5 inches, including margins) from an unknown source — apparently a man who was an enrollee with CCC Company 1647 at "Bear Canyon, Saugus" in 1935-36 — and purchased from a third-party vendor who acquired them at a collectibles show in Portland.
 There is some indication the CCC enrollee traveled between Saugus and Idaho.

-Camp crews evidently worked on a 3-month rotation; another CCC company that worked at this same Bear Canyon location earlier, in 1933-34, was Company 551.
+Camp crews evidently worked on a 3-month rotation; another CCC company, No. 551, was assigned to the Bear Canyon location in 1933-34.

 About the Civilian Conservation Corps.